ucsdarclab/ServerDockerGuidance/README.md

 WORKDIR /home
 ```

-After you have customized your Dockerfile, you can then run `docker build -t <image_name> /path/to/Dockerfile`.
+After you have customized your Dockerfile, you can then run `docker build -t <image_name> /path/to/DockerfileFolder`.
 You can check existing docker images with `docker image ls`.
-Please make sure you remove all `<none>` image if those are results of your build.
 #### Obtaining Notable (Complementary) tools/packages on Dockerfile
 ```
 #Important to have before dowanloading any of the tools orpackages